 Customer-based brand equity is the differential effect of brand knowledge on consumer response to the marketing of the brand (Keller, 1993).
 In other words, a brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.
 If the consumer (whether it’s a business, a buyer, a voter or a donor) doesn’t pay a premium, make a selection or spread the word, then no brand value exists for that consumer.
 (Seth Godin, 2009) Higher brand equity is a powerful tool against competitions or negative publicity.
 Sponsorship can be used as a tool to increase brand equity.

-Rights granted to sponsors to be the exclusive partner in its business category, for example as the sole provider of soft drinks.
-Usual category exclusivity is the banking sector, telecoms, airlines, timekeeping, technology, etc.
+This refers to the rights granted to sponsors to be the exclusive partner in its business category, for example, as the sole provider of soft drinks.
+It is common to see category exclusivity applied to the banking sector, telecoms, airlines, timekeeping, technology, etc.

 A marketing program that strives to achieve two objectives—improve corporate performance and help worthy causes—by linking fundraising for the benefit of a cause to the purchase of the organisation’s products/services.
 (Menon, 1988)

 Clutter is the result of too many brands within the same property.
 Clutter has a negative impact on consumer recall because the brand is lost in a sea of other stimuli.
 Sponsorship professionals often refer to it as a “Christmas tree” or a “pizza”.
 While increasing numbers of sponsors are generally a positive outcome for teams and events because of the increased sponsorship revenues, this has added a new challenge for brands who are now trying to be recognized in a sea of other sponsors (Gwinner, 2005).